pluralsight/guides/draft/ruby-ruby-on-rails/react-vs-angular-2-integration-with-rails/article.md

 gem 'rack-cors'
 ```

-<code> SQLite3 </code> is the gem for the Ruby-based database, <code> Sprockets </code> is for the asset pipeline and <code> rack-cors </code> is used to enable cross-origin HTTP requests (CORS) so that the React/Angular client-side can communicate with the server.
+[SQLite3](https://rubygems.org/gems/sqlite3/versions/1.3.11)  is the gem for the Ruby-based database, [Sprockets](https://github.com/rails/sprockets-rails) is for the asset pipeline and [rack-cors](https://github.com/cyu/rack-cors) is used to enable cross-origin HTTP requests (CORS) so that the React/Angular client-side can communicate with the server.
 In your console, run:

 ```bash
 bundle install